Congress Playing Cards: Collector’s Guide

 Collecting Congress Playing Cards

 Congress is especially satisfying to collect because the brand emphasizes visual cohesion.
-Rather than chasing dozens of radically different formats, collectors can focus on artwork, index style, and presentation.
+Rather than chasing dozens of radically different formats, collectors can focus on artwork, index style, era, packaging, finish references, and presentation.

 Recommended Starting Point